NaN: Signaling NaN

 When encountered, a trap handler could decode the sNaN and return an index to the computed result.
 In practice, this approach is faced with many complications.
 The treatment of the sign bit of NaNs for some simple operations (such as absolute value) is different from that for arithmetic operations.
 Traps are not required by the standard.
-There are other approaches to this sort of problem that would be more portable.

 Payload operations

 IEEE 754-2019 recommends the operations getPayload, setPayload, and setPayloadSignaling be implemented, standardizing the access to payloads to streamline application use.
 According to the IEEE 754-2019 background document, this recommendation should be interpreted as "required for new implementations, with reservation for backward compatibility".

 Encoding

-In IEEE 754 standard-conforming floating-point storage formats, NaNs are identified by specific, pre-defined bit patterns unique to NaNs.
+In IEEE 754 interchange formats, NaNs are identified by specific, pre-defined bit patterns unique to NaNs.
 The sign bit does not matter.
-Binary format NaNs are represented with the exponential field filled with ones (like infinity values), and some non-zero number in the significand field (to make them distinct from infinity values).
+For the binary formats, NaNs are represented with the exponent field filled with ones (like infinity values), and some non-zero number in the trailing significand field (to make them distinct from infinity values).
 The original IEEE 754 standard from 1985 (IEEE 754-1985) only described binary floating-point formats, and did not specify how the signaling/quiet state was to be tagged.
-In practice, the most significant bit of the significand field determined whether a NaN is signaling or quiet.
+In practice, the most significant bit of the trailing significand field determined whether a NaN is signaling or quiet.
 Two different implementations, with reversed meanings, resulted: